 Avoid the 5 Mistakes Real Estate Agents Make

-If you are intending to practice real estate sales for a while, consider what you will do differently so that you don’t make the same mistakes many other agents make in today’s market!
+If you’re intending to practice real estate sales for a while, consider what you might choose to do differently so that you don’t make the same mistakes many other agents make!

 Mistake #5: Not Connecting